 This IgE allergy test uses a small blood sample to determine if you are allergic to Dog Dander.

 Dander consists of dead skin cells and particles shed by animals.
 You do not have to pet a dog to have an allergic reaction to their dander because it is microscopic-- Dander can land on surfaces or remain in clothing and bedding until thoroughly cleaned.
 It can also be breathed in and cause respiratory issues.
+Allergies to dogs occur not because of their fur, but because of an allergy to the protein found in their skin and feces.
 Dog dander is a common allergy that tends to cause itchy or watery eyes or skin to breakout in rashes or hives.
 More serious dog dander allergic reactions can result in respiratory afflictions like difficulty breathing or asthma.

 Tips to help rid your home of pet dander and hair if you or a loved one has a dander allergy:

 - Vacuum and steam clean all upholstered fabrics and carpet.

 - Frequently groom and bathe your dog in order to reduce the amount of dander and hair.
 If you have an allergy, consider wearing a face mask while doing so.

 If you're still interested in adopting a dog even though you have allergies, here are a few tips:

 - Just in case.
 Have fast-acting medication on hand, in case you experience a reaction.